 - Routines such as lunch and snack times, diapering and toileting, clean-up, rest time, and transitions indoors and outdoors are considered opportunities for learning.

-Children in the Early Learning Center:
+Children in the Early Learning Center for Research and Practice:

 - Form a community living and working with others in their classroom group;